Analyze-with-Aniket/blinkit_analysis_PowerBI/README.md

 This analysis can guide the company in optimizing product offerings, improving outlet performance, and enhancing customer satisfaction.

 # Overview of the dashboard
-Here is the overview of the dashboard, for the actual interacting dashboard, check the blinkit dashboard file.
+Here is the overview of the dashboard, for the actual interacting dashboard, check the [Blinkit dashboard](https://github.com/Analyze-with-Aniket/blinkit_analysis_PowerBI/blob/main/Blinkit%20dashboard.pbix) file.
 ![image](https://github.com/user-attachments/assets/6406293d-0cd2-4168-85e3-4ddd6a0ce16a)